Notable People

 That trajectory explains why Feinberg became shorthand for a whole style of dispute resolution.
 He is the person governments and institutions turn to when ordinary litigation feels too slow, too fragmented, or too politically explosive.
 His method does not remove conflict.
 It contains it inside a process.

-That process-centered reputation is his real public legacy.
+That process-centered reputation is his public legacy.
 He is less a courtroom star than a designer of temporary systems for moments when the normal legal machinery looks inadequate to the damage in front of it.

 He never pretended the work was clean